Venues

 Stralauer Platz 34/35, 10243 Berlin.
 Station: Ostbahnhof

-Located in an old industrial building, this place usually hosts electronic
+Located in an old industrial building, this place mostly hosts electronic

-nights, ranging from dubstep to drum’n bass to breakcore.
-I mention
+nights, ranging from dubstep to drum’n'bass, techno to breakcore.

 (www.clubmaria.de)